-36. Contract (funds coming in) - U. T. Dallas: Supreme Food Services, dba VendPro, to provide snack vending machines, products, and services term
+36. Contract (funds coming in) - U. T. Dallas: Supreme Food Services, dba VendPro, to provide snack vending machines, products, and services

-Agency: Supreme Food Services, dba VendPro

-Funds: \$620,000 in revenue over a possible five-year maximum

-Period: February 1, 2020 through January 31, 2023; with option to recommended award is the result of a competitive solicitation, involving participation by students, as required pursuant to Texas Education Code Section 51.945.
+Agency: Supreme Food Services, dba VendPro Funds: \$620,000 in revenue over a possible five-year maximum term Period: February 1, 2020 through January 31, 2023; with option to renew for two additional one-year terms Description: VendPro will provide vending machines and snacks for the U. T. Dallas campus at mutually agreed locations.
+This recommended award is the result of a competitive solicitation, involving participation by students, as required pursuant to Texas Education Code Section 51.945.